mixmarvel/mixmarvel.github.io/_posts/2018-05-15-MixMarvel-Ethereum.md

 subtitle: Collaboration
 ---

-MixMarvel Foundation states that reported in March 2018, the MixMarvel decided to develop on Ethereum.
+MixMarvel Foundation states that reported in May 2018, the MixMarvel decided to develop on Ethereum.

 On May 15, 2018, MixMarvel decided to develop on Ethereum.
 MixMarvel will put a lot of effort on Ethereum based dApps and produce more games on this public chain.